-Des signation:

-Coı ntract Title:

-Coı ntract Reference:

-1. I, the undersigned (Insert the name of the member)appointed as member of the Tender Committee / Opening Committee / Tender Evaluation Committee (select appropriate committee) for the above contract, fully understand the "commercial-in-confidence" nature of the proceedings of the procurement process and declare that I will not discuss

-any matters pertaining to the proceedings, including our recommendations with any party other than the members of the Tender Committee, Opening Committee and the Tender Evaluation Committee appointed for this procurement and who are officially involved in the process:
+Co ntra ation: ct Title: ct Refe rence: 1. • undersigned ' , a appointed as me mber of t he Le ender (Committee / C pening g Committee / Tender Ev /aluatio n Commi ttee (s select a appropriate cor nmittee e) for the above e contract , fully understa nd the e "con nmercial-in- e" nature of the pr that I will not discuss any matters pertaining to the proceedings, including our recommendations, with any party other than the members of the Tender Committee, Opening Committee, and the Tender Evaluation Committee appointed for this procurement and who are officially involved in the process;

-2. I, the undersigned declare that I am in no way linked, associated or involved with any of the bidders whose bids are under consideration;
+2. I, the undersigned, declare that I am in no way linked, associated, or involved with any of the bidders whose bids are under consideration;

-- 3. I will maintain strict confidentiality of information related to the evaluation of bids and recommendations for award of contract until the issuance of letter of intent to award the contract; - 4.
-I will adhere to the conditions of integrity pact attached in the bidding document and hold myself responsible for any action related to this procurement; - 5.
-I am fully aware of the responsibilities of the Tender Committee/ Opening Committee/ Tender Evaluation Committee (Insert as applicable) and also the ethics of Procurement.
+- 3. I will maintain strict confidentiality of information related to the evaluation of bids and recommendations for the award of the contract until the issuance of the letter of intent to award the contract: - I will adhere to the conditions of the integrity pact attached in the bidding document and hold myself responsible for any action related to this procurement; - I am fully aware of the responsibilities of the Tender Committee/Opening Committee/Tender Evaluation Committee (Insert as applicable) and also the ethics of procurement.

-6. Declared that none of my spouse or dependants (father, mother, brother, sister and own children) have taken part in the bidding and that I do not have any direct interest in any of the parties participating in the bidding."
-7. I do have conflict of interest in view of following reasons: In t reby confirm that the above information is true to the best of my knowledge. he event the above declaration is found to be incorrect, I shall be liable for ninistrative / legal action.
-NA ME & Signature of the Member: der Committee/Opening Committee/Tender Evaluation Committee (choose appropriate) re:
+Declared that none of my spouse or dependents (father, mother, brother, sister and own children) have taken part in the bidding and that I do not have any direct interest in any of the parties participating in the bidding."
+7. I do have conflict of interest in view of following reasons: I hereby confirm that the above information is true to the best of my knowledge.
+In the event the above declaration is found to be incorrect, I shall be liable for administrative / legal action.
+NAN ME & Signature of the Member: der Committee/Opening Committee/Tender Evaluation Committee oose as appropriate) Date e: